vector-polymul-ntru-ntrup/NTRU_Prime/README.md

-This repository accompanies with the paper [**Algorithmic Views of Vectorized Polynomial Multipliers -- NTRU Prime**](https://eprint.iacr.org/2023/1580)
+This repository accompanies with the paper [**Algorithmic Views of Vectorized Polynomial Multipliers -- NTRU Prime**](https://eprint.iacr.org/2023/1580) to appeart at ACNS 2024.

 # Overview of This Artifact